 This Commission is important because the African American community in Tulsa faces different issues than other racial groups, such as police violence and gentrification.
-Until the new commission is created the Greenwood Chamber of Commerce is the only microphone for our community’s needs and concerns, which means a crucial requirement of being a board member should be representation of the community.
+Until the new Commission is created, the Greenwood Chamber of Commerce is the only microphone for our community’s needs and concerns, which means a crucial requirement of being a board member should be a representation of the community.

 Melvin Johnson, a chamber member, asks, “Is the fox or the wolf watching the hen house?”
 Members laugh at comments like these, but Johnson raises a good point: How do the due-paying members of the Greenwood Chamber know the intentions of board members who don’t seem to represent African Americans or have any vested interest in the betterment of the Greenwood community, such as Primaeux and Diamond?
 They are unconnected to our history.

 The Greenwood District has yet to be included on The National Register of Historic Places or been given Landmark status.
-If the Chamber would work to get Greenwood listed in the National Registry, the district would receive federal money to sustain our history, which would promote new business creation and be a boon for existing businesses and the community.
-However if the district were protected by national Historic designation it would make demolishing and gentrifying it impossible and it would create a constant reminder of the massacre of 1921.
+If the Chamber worked to get Greenwood listed in the National Registry, the district would receive federal money to sustain our history, which would promote new business creation and be a boon for existing businesses and the community.
+However, if the district were protected by national Historic designation, it would make demolishing and gentrifying it impossible and it would create a constant reminder of the massacre of 1921.

 The Greenwood District has lost some of its original geographic boundaries.
 The Brady District has been sprawling to the northeast, consuming more of Greenwood as each year passes.
 As of today, The Brady District has taken two blocks of Greenwood.